According to the TBR RC-31 racing carb kit, this is how you disable the California emmisions equipment.

 all need to be plugged.

 The other half of the smog system is the evaporative canister.
-This
+This device is supposed

 to trap vapors from hot fuel in the tank and the float bowls in a charcoal filter while